david942j/one_gadget/README.md

 ```

 #### Combine with exploit script
-Pass your exploit script as +one_gadget+'s arguments, it can
+Pass your exploit script as `one_gadget`'s arguments, it can
 try all gadgets one by one, so you don't need to try every possible gadgets manually.

 ```bash